evanshortiss/express-expeditious/README.md

 ### instance.withTtlForStatus(ttl, statusCode)
 Creates a new cache instance with the given ttl for a specific status code.
 All other settings are inherited from the parent instance.
+Previously supplied values for `statusCodeExpires` will be used, but the values you pass to this function will override if a conflict in values is found.

 ### instance.withCondition(function)
 Returns a new cache middleware that has a `shouldCache` setting of its parent